trufnetwork/sdk-go/README.md

-# Truf Network (TN) SDK
+# TRUF.NETWORK (TN) SDK

-The Truf Node SDK provides developers with tools to interact with the Truf Network, a decentralized platform for publishing, composing, and consuming economic data streams.
+The TRUF.NETWORK SDK provides developers with tools to interact with the TRUF.NETWORK, a decentralized platform for publishing, composing, and consuming economic data streams.

 ## Support

-This documentation is a work in progress.
 If you need help, don't hesitate to [open an issue](https://github.com/trufnetwork/sdk-go/issues).

 ## Quick Start